monopole/mdrip/internal/parsren/useblue/README.md

 https://github.com/gomarkdown/markdown

-Notes made in late 2023
+Notes made in late 2023; likely very out of date

 ## GOOD
- - It has no open pull requests (responsive owners)
+ - It has no open pull requests - responsive owners
  - Better documentation than goldmark.
- - Clear access to the AST, as the API requires you to hold it in between
+ - Clear access to the AST, as the API requires you to hold it in between parse and render.
  - The AST has all the document contents.
  - It supports block level attributes: {#id3 .myclass fontsize="tiny"}' on (at least) header blocks and code blocks
- # Meh
+ ### maybe problems
  - It could support mermaid : https://github.com/gomarkdown/markdown/issues/284,
    but it's not clear if anyone did so.
  - The number of contributors is unclear, since it's a fork of blackfriday.
- - It has zero official releases.
+ - It has zero official releases at time of writing.